Authors: Marcin Pawlowski [email protected]

 The payload contains a header and a body.
 The header informs the protocol about the way the body must be handled.
 The body contains a raw message (data/proposal or cover message).
 The payload must be of a fixed length to prevent adversaries from distinguishing types of messages based on their length.
 Therefore, shorter messages must be padded with random data.

-is a structure that contains a header
+The Payload is a structure that contains a header and a body.

 class Payload: